 Surrounded by nature and home to a unique species of the monarch butterfly, now extinct in the rest of Europe, Torrox is the perfect base from which to explore southern Spain.

 Nearby you have the town of Nerja and its spectacular Balcón de Europa, a Mirador overlooking the Mediterranean Sea, and the Cuevas de Nerja a nearly five-kilometre long series of subterranean caverns.

 Besides Nerja and its great restaurants and attractions, Torrox is also close to the white-washed village of Frigiliana a must-see on any trip to the region.

 Accommodation in Torrox is very varied and there are many options to suit almost any budget.
 Hotels in Torrox are usually all inclusive or half board and therefore require a larger budget.

 Torrox pueblo is a more typical whitewashed Spanish village, where the locals enjoy the many fiestas, in style.

-If you are looking for a quieter, peaceful accommodation option to get away from the noise and enjoy more tranquil surroundings, then you may wish to consider Casa luthel in Torrox.
-This luxury bed and breakfast not only has stunning views of the Mediteranean sea, it offers better value for money than the few hotels in Torrox Costa.
+If you are looking for a quieter, peaceful accommodation option to get away from the noise and enjoy more tranquil surroundings, then you may wish to consider this area to stay in Torrox, Malaga.
+Casa luthel in Torrox is a luxury bed and breakfast and not only has stunning views of the Mediterranean sea, it offers better value for money than the few hotels in Torrox Costa.
 It is only minutes away from the popular seaside town of Nerja and is an ideal holiday ‘base’ to explore Nerja, without the more expensive prices of some of the hotels in Nerja.
 Winter rates are very competitive and won’t break the bank as you don’t pay per person, but per room.
 All accommodation bookings also includes a luxury breakfast.